Skip to main content

 • Step Instruction – natural‑language description of what the step does and what the response should contain

-• Integration – which integration is used to make the call
+• System – which system is used to make the call

 • Safety badge – a Step modifies data on system pill when the step performs write operations, so you can quickly spot calls that change external state